bmarolleau/code-explainer/README.md

-# Code Translator powered by watsonx.ai
+# Code Explainer powered by watsonx.ai

-This monorepo contains a full-stack application for a Code Translator built with React for the frontend and FastAPI in Python for the backend.
+This monorepo contains a full-stack application for a Code Explainer built with React for the frontend and FastAPI in Python for the backend.
 The application utilizes the power of **watsonx.ai**.
 In this specific instance, we employ one of the code fine-tuned Language Models (LLM) to translate code from one programming language to another.

 ![App Screenshot](frontend/src/assets/screenshot_frontend.png)